Long term parking procedures during snowstorms

 If housing residents are unable to use their garages or driveways, they may park vehicles in the long-term parking lot adjacent to Building 1103 in the former Air Force Research Laboratory Library parking lot, but only for the period of time needed to remove snow.

-For those using the parking lot, the following procedures will apply for the purpose of TDY, deployment, leave, temporary travel outside of the local area and snow removal:
+For those using the parking lot, the following procedures apply for the purpose of temporary duty, deployments, leave and temporary travel outside of the local area:

 - Personnel are directed to report to the 66 SFS Law Enforcement Desk with valid registration and proof of insurance.
 The individual must have a name and phone number of someone in the local area who has access to Hanscom as an emergency point of contact for the vehicle.

-- Personnel will be given a long-term parking application to complete.
+- Personnel must complete a long-term parking application to complete.
+Once completed, personnel are asked to return it to Security Forces and keep the portion stating it will be verified.
 The on-duty desk sergeant will ensure all information is legible and verify the registration and proof of insurance.

 - Once the application is completed, vehicle owners will be instructed to place the long term parking pass in the front or rear window of the vehicle prior to parking their vehicle in the parking lot.
 There are no assigned parking spaces in the long-term parking lot.